ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 and either fixed the issue themselves, or reported the issue to the authors who did.
 Sometimes fixing the issue was easy, and sometimes it was hard.
 Sometimes it required a major refactor, and sometimes it required building a whole other library.
-Sometimes it required working with the language team itself to introduce new language features or fix bugs.
+Sometimes it required working with the language team itself to fix bugs or introduce new language features.
 The unifying factor is that the authors were dedicated to making their code better, and the language gave them the tools to do so.
 Developers want to make their code better in every language.